Granite Cleaning, Quartz and Marble Stone Care Tips

-Quartz stone is a high performance, very low-absorbent surface material that is easy to clean and maintain.
-Because of its structure, Quartz is much more resistant to staining (but it is not stain proof) and odours.
+Quartz stone is a high performance, material with a very low absorbency rate.
+It is fairly easy to clean and maintain.
+Because of its structure, quartz is much more resistant to staining (although not stain proof) and odours.
 It also offers the lustre and beauty of natural stone without the worry that your new quartz kitchen countertop could be easily damaged.

 How to clean quartz worktops – To clean quartz, a damp cloth is usually sufficient.
 For sticky spots detergent or a general cleaning solvent is suggested.
 As with any worktop, immediate attention to cleaning spills is encouraged.